mpimd-csc/ParaReal.jl/docs/src/demo/counting.md

 In this rather abstract example we will count the applications of the coarse and fine solvers within a parareal solve.
-It is meant as a guideline of what to implement/define for custom solution types.
+It is meant as a guideline of what to implement/define for custom problem and solution types.

 Start by launching some worker processes and loading the necessary packages: